sunnysideup/silverstripe-found-it-already/README.md

 To get access to any of thes projects, please email `devs@found-it-already.com`

+## Making changes to the code

+In most cases, you will need to fork one of the modules listed below and then update the `composer.json` file to use your forked version.
+You can then make changes to the code and submit a pull request to the original module.

 ## editing the back-end code

 We try to follow the SilverStripe standards, where possible and practicable.